-Just like how defenders are leveraging AI elements such as machine learning and automation, adversaries are incorporating advanced techniques into their malicious activities.
+Just as defenders are leveraging AI elements such as machine learning and automation, adversaries are incorporating advanced techniques into their malicious activities.
 Hence the emergence of AI-powered attacks.
-Dubbed “one of the biggest fears within the security community” by Max Heinemeyerm Director of Threat Hunting at DarkTrace, AI-powered attacks leverage more offensive AI and less human input in an attempt to prey upon unsuspecting users.
+Dubbed “one of the biggest fears within the security community” by Max Heinemeyer, Director of Threat Hunting at DarkTrace, AI-powered attacks leverage more offensive AI and less human input in an attempt to prey upon unsuspecting users.

 This change in tactics makes it possible for attackers to launch more campaigns, as these individuals can simply automate and orchestrate whatever operations are in place.
 Not only that, but offensive AI has the potential to make attacks quicker and easier to create in the first place, thus attracting more individuals into the world of digital crime.
 Finally, because of their ability to adapt to their environment by learning from contextual information, AI-powered attacks are better equipped than traditional attacks to maximize whatever damage they cause.